Stream Reports

 Below Lake Estes

-BWO and midges are the only hatches.
+BWOs and midges are hatching in the canyon.
 Caddis, stonefly, midge and other mayfly nymphs in the canyon.
+Caddis should start hatching soon.

 Nymphs: Pink San Juan Worm #16-18, Pheasant Tail Nymphs #18-24, Two-Bit Hookers #16-18, Blue Poison Tung #18-20, Zebra Midge #18-24, Hot Wire Prince Nymph #14-16, 20 Incher Stone #8-12